Blog

 Method

-3. Stir in the ground meat, breaking it apart with the spoon, and cook until browned and cooked through, about 5-7 minutes.
+3. Add the ground turkey to the pot, breaking it apart with a spoon.
+Cook until browned and cooked through, about 7-9 minutes, until it’s no longer pink.

 Notes